vtexdocs/dev-portal-content/docs/guides/Integration-Guides/recaptcha/applicable-cases.md

 ---
 When a shopper places an order on your store paying with a credit or debit card, they may or may not be required to perform reCAPTCHA validation according to the criteria set in the [orderForm configuration](https://developers.vtex.com/vtex-rest-api/reference/updateorderformconfiguration).

-The recommended configuration is `vtexCriteria`, which uses an algorithm to determine which sessions are trustworthy.
+The `vtexCriteria` option uses an algorithm to determine which sessions are trustworthy.
 This reduces the application of reCAPTCHA validation, improving security with no impact conversion.
+This is the recommended option if you are using checkbox validation (equivalent to reCAPTCHA v2).

 Regardless of this configuration, reCAPTCHA verification will not be required in some cases: